Flylighter/gitbook/user-docs/about-flylighter/faq.md

 You can configure Flows more quickly in Flylighter than you can build forms in other web clippers because we don't separate Flow configuration from Flow use.

-This means you can build and change a Flow on the fly – you can set properties to auto-fill every time you capture, but you can also add custom data on individual captures.
+This means you can build and change a Flow on the fly – you can set properties to autofill every time you capture, but you can also add custom data on individual captures.

 Additionally, you can set Flows to **Instant Capture** to run them in one click, and define **custom keyboard shortcuts** to run Flows right from your keyboard.